-Finding the right combination of keywords has become an art form that for the most part, is best left to the pros.
+Finding the right combination of keywords has become an art form that, for the most part, is best left to the pros.
 While business owners should learn enough about keywords to get by, most of them won’t have time to become full-fledged experts.

-For example, a florist might choose keywords like flowers, florists, roses, etc. On the surface these keywords look like they might be applicable however, a closer examination will reveal that they could be optimized to achieve a much higher ranking.
+For example, a florist might choose keywords like flowers, florists, roses, etc. On the surface, these keywords look like they might be applicable; however, a closer examination will reveal that they could be optimized to achieve a much higher ranking.

 It is much easier to compete against websites of businesses in your local area.

 To make the most out of your keywords and choose the best ones for your business, you should be using Google Analytics and Google Search Console.
-These tools can provide the insights you need to choose highly effective keywords.
+These tools can provide the insights you need to select highly effective keywords.

 Put those keywords in a list and think about which ones would fit naturally into the content you are producing.
 If several of the keywords your customers have been using will blend well with your blog content, start incorporating them into your next few posts.
 Try to understand the intent behind what your users may be searching for to find your website.

 Even the most casual reader will notice if a blog post was overstuffed with keywords.
-Keyword stuffing can make a blog post sound unnatural which is off-putting to most readers.
+Keyword stuffing can make a blog post sound unnatural, which is off-putting to most readers.

 In addition to running Google Analytics reports on your site to mine for keywords, you can also gain some valuable insights by finding which keywords work for your competitor.
 Roll up your sleeves and start bashing away at keyword combinations and see which ones pull up your competitor’s websites.

 Essentially, if you can find the keywords that are working for your competitors, you can and should use the same keywords.
-Once you’ve started using the same keywords that pull your competitor’s websites in search results, you should start seeing your site coming up closer to theirs.
+Once you’ve started using the corresponding keywords that pull your competitor’s websites in search results, you should start seeing your site coming up closer to theirs.
 While it may take time to see results, getting your name closer to your competitor’s in the search results is worth the effort.

 Selecting keywords is as much an art as it is a science.
 Whichever way you look at it, choosing the best keywords is difficult and takes the kind of mastery that comes from years of experience.
 AlchemyLeads has been perfecting the art of keyword research for years and has what it takes to pick the right formula for your business.

 By turning to the expertise of digital marketing firms like AlchemyLeads, you can save yourself a lot of time.
 We’ll take the guesswork out of it and help your content rank higher in search engines to reach more customers.
 Don’t lie awake at night thinking about keywords, let us do it for you, we love it!
 Everyone working at AlchemyLeads loves the field and is intrigued by the intricacies of things like keyword research.
-Some may find it baffling, we find it fascinating!
+Some may find it baffling, and we find it fascinating!

-To Get the Best of Both Google Products, Leave the Hard Work to the SEO Professionals..
+To Get the Best of Both Google Products, Leave the Hard Work to the SEO Professionals.